Edge Connector Beveling-Gold Finger Plating for Edge Connectors

 Gold has always been preferred over other metals since it has proven to be highly corrosive resistant and consists of high electrical conductivity.
 Better yet, gold can be easily alloyed with nickel or cobalt to increase further its ability to withstand wear and tear after a short time.

-There have been earlier experiments undertaken to find out the resistance of gold compared to other metals, and gold has shown to consist of one of the lowest resistance levels compared to other metals.
+There have been earlier experiments undertaken to find out the resistance of gold compared to other metals, and gold has been shown to have one of the lowest resistance levels compared to other metals.
 Better yet, gold has also been found to be highly inert and does not oxidize or immediately react with other metals.

 Common Materials Used in the Production/Manufacture of Gold Fingers